Amanlis: Population

 The manufacturing of sailcloth after 1500 required significant manpower, and the population of Amanlis doubled from 1,000 to 2,000 within a hundred years.
 It continued to increase for some time, but a series of wars, bad harvests, famine and high taxes led to reduced production of sailcloth, and the population declined from 2,400 in 1672 to less than 2,100 in 1715.
 As a result of renewed demand for sailcloth in the early 19th century, the population increased to a high of 2,854 in 1836.
 In 1851, nearly 30% of the people in Amanlis were involved in some fashion in the production of sailcloth, from those who prepared the hemp and spun it into thread to weavers and merchants.
 However, from the mid-19th century on, the population began falling again, reaching a low of 1,337 in 1982.
-Since then, the population slowly increased to 1,719 as of January 1, 2017.
+Since then, the population slowly increased to 1,759 as of 2020.

 Administration

-The current mayor of Amanlis is Loïc Godet, who was reelected on May 28, 2020, to a six-year term.
+The current mayor of Amanlis is Loïc Godet, who was reelected on 28 May 2020 for a six-year term.
 The deputy mayors are Philippe Arondel, Régine Agnola, Hervé Saffray, Anita Breget, and Antoine Tabet.